Treatment Options

 Aggressive Subtypes of ATLL

-For patients with a more aggressive subtype, active treatment is needed.
-Common first-line (initial) chemotherapies used to treat ATLL are the same as those used to treat other types of T-cell lymphomas.
+For ATLL affecting the skin, skin-directed therapies such as topical (applied to the skin surface), steroids or local radiation (applied only to the affected area in the body) may be prescribed.
+Common frontline (initial) therapies used to treat ATLL are the same as those used to treat other types of T-cell lymphomas.
 These include:

 Treatments Under Investigation for ATLL